-- 5.1 Although a bigger proportion of licensable Mandatory HMOs are licensed, the Council is continually uncovering Mandatory HMOs that are being operated, unlawfully, without an HMO licence. - 5.2 It is a criminal offence if a person controlling or managing an HMO does not have the required licence.
+- 5.1 Although a large proportion of HMOs subject to Mandatory licensing have submitted an application for a licence, the Council continues to find HMOs that are being operated, unlawfully, without having applied for an HMO licence. - 5.2 It is a criminal offence if a person controlling or managing an HMO does not have the required licence.
 Failure to comply with any condition attached to a licence is also an offence.
 The Council will consider all available enforcement options when dealing with unlicensed HMOs and breaches of the licence conditions. - 5.3 If a licensable HMO does not have a licence, any Section 21 Notice (a notice seeking possession) that the landlord serves on the tenants is likely to be invalid.
 Identifying and targeting licensable HMOs that are operating without a licence, therefore, will not only help the Council to tackle criminal, rogue and irresponsible landlords, but it will also reduce homelessness. - 5.4 Although enforcement action has an important role to play in ensuring that HMOs are properly managed and meet the required standards and the Council is firmly committed to ensuring that the cost of such action is borne by the offenders.